dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 }
 ```

-This function shows exactly _how_ the function's logic works.
-We iterate over the array and explicitly increase each number, pushing it to a new array.
-We then return the new, resulting array.
+This function shows exactly _how_ the function's logic works: we iterate over the array and explicitly increase each number, pushing it to a new array.
+We then return the resulting array.
 This is a step-by-step description of the function's logic.

 ### Declarative Programming